Library catalog

 A library catalog (or library catalogue in British English) is a register of all bibliographic items found in a library or group of libraries, such as a network of libraries at several locations.
 A catalog for a group of libraries is also called a union catalog.
 A bibliographic item can be any information entity (e.g., books, computer files, graphics, realia, cartographic materials, etc.) that is considered library material (e.g., a single novel in an anthology), or a group of library materials (e.g., a trilogy), or linked from the catalog (e.g., a webpage) as far as it is relevant to the catalog and to the users (patrons) of the library.

-The card catalog was a familiar sight to library users for generations, but it has been effectively replaced by the online public access catalog (OPAC).
-Some still refer to the online catalog as a "card catalog".
-Some libraries with OPAC access still have card catalogs on site, but these are now strictly a secondary resource and are seldom updated.
-Many libraries that retain their physical card catalog will post a sign advising the last year that the card catalog was updated.
-Some libraries have eliminated their card catalog in favor of the OPAC for the purpose of saving space for other use, such as additional shelving.
+The earliest library catalogs were lists, handwritten or enscribed on clay tablets and later scrolls of parchment or paper.
+As codices (books with pages) replaced scrolls, so too did library catalogs become like handwritten ledgers and, in some cases, printed books.
+During the late 18th century through mid-19th century, cataloguing on paper slips or cards gradually replaced ledgers and books as the main medium for library catalogs, and in the 20th it was long ubiquitous.
+The card catalog was a familiar sight to library users for generations.
+Computerized cataloguing developed gradually from the mid-20th, and by the late 20th and early 21st, it had mostly replaced card catalogs.
+The advent of the web brought about ubiquitous use of online public access catalogs (OPACs).
+Some people still informally refer to the online catalog as a "card catalog".

 The largest international library catalog in the world is the WorldCat union catalog managed by the non-profit library cooperative OCLC.
-In January 2021, WorldCat had over 500,000,000 catalog records and over 3 billion library holdings.
+In January 2021, WorldCat had over half a billion catalog records representing three billion library holdings.